D

 defenestration (noun)

+Formal: The action of throwing someone out of a window.
 Informal: The action or process of dismissing someone from a position of power or authority.
-(OD)
+(NOA)

 A throwing of a person or thing out of a window.
-A usually swift dismissal or expulsion (as from a political party or office).
+A usually swift dismissal or expulsion, as from a political party or office.
 (MW)

 deicide (noun)

 The killing of a god.
-(OD)
+(NOA)

 demur (verb)